-Many business owners are confronted with an unexpected offer to sell their business… let’s call these “unsolicited offers”.
+Many business owners are confronted with an unexpected opportunity to sell their business… let’s call these “unsolicited offers”.
 Frequently, they haven’t really thought about a succession or exit plan nor have they prepared for a deal if they so desired.

 Typical questions that we field in these discussions include –